OneLastTry/irishealth-ensdemo/README.md

 git clone https://github.com/OneLastTry/irishealth-ensdemo.git
 ```

-Once the repository is a clone from command line go to the directory and execute:
+Once the repository is cloned, execute:

 **Always make sure you are inside the main directory to execute docker-compose commands.**